laaposto/frontend-assignment/README.md

 - Call `/reports/{job_id}` with the `json.id` you received from the first call.
   Example : `/reports/23d9c543-500e-4d9c-a445-7c03970e8f93`

-Parse the response and display the values of `message`, `prediction`, `synthetic_prediction`, `prediction_time`, and `result` to the user.
+Parse the response and display to user the values of:

+- `message` : Informative message for the analysis of the image
+- `prediction` : Probability score for the image to be deepfake (0-1)
+- `synthetic_prediction` : Probability score for the image to be gan-generated (0-1)
+- `prediction_time` : Analysis time in seconds
+- `result` : Classification of input image ("REAL" or "FAKE")

-Moreover, the `info` array holds information any areas in the submitted image that might be manipulated.
+Moreover, the `info` array holds information for any areas in the submitted image that might be manipulated.
 Each entry in the array is a bounding box with a `prediction` score.
 The bounding box coordinates are presented in relative position (in percentage) regarding the dimensions of the sumbitted image The top left corner of the bouding box is extracted from `bbox.top` and  `bbox.left` while the bottom right corner from `bbox.bottom` and `bbox.right`

 Example on an 400x800 image with the following analysis result.
 ```json